Because My Husband Works All Day and I Need to Survive

 Take the stress off of cooking and order out.
 Let a service like Uber Eats deliver your food.
-There’s several places to chose from.
+There are several places to chose from.
 I’ll even give you a referral code for $5 off your first two orders.
 Type eats-fullestmui as an UberEats promo code to redeem.

 Get together with friends or family

 There’s strength in numbers.
 Meeting with a friend (or family member) that also has a young one can make a huge difference in your social receptors.
 In fact, those that meet at least once a week report that they feel less isolated than if they did not meet for social correspondence.
 Now, I get it.
 For those that are more introverted, or just like to do things on their own, this can seem like a hassle.
 Trying to coordinate two adults to dress presentable and carry their kids with them is a big task.
 However, trust me when I say, going out of the house at least once a week will completely brighten your mood.